 It is also known as carrageenan, its Latin name being Chondrus crispus or Gigartina mamilla.
 Pronunciation varies between English-speaking countries.

 Irish moss is eaten in Ireland and is mainly used for thickening agents.
 Irish moss has a particularly high gelling point making it ideal for commercial use.
-Other uses of Irish moss include bedding, cattle foodstuff, water absorption agent, clarifying agent in beer industries among others.
+Other uses of Irish moss include bedding, cattle foodstuff, water absorption agent, and clarifying agent in beer industries among others.

 - Irish moss is often used in ice cream to stabilize it and give it its distinctive flavor.